ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 We will looking for a variable in memory that matches the X coordinate of a selected pixel on a screen.
 This value is displayed in the application's window and underlined by a red line in the screenshot.

 It is important to emphasize that you should not close the ColorPix application during all process of analysis.
-If you close and restart the application, you should start to search variable from the beginning.
+In case you close and restart the application, you should start to search variable from the beginning.

 First task is looking for a memory segment which contains a variable with X coordinate.
 This task can be done in two steps: